efabrica-team/nette-database-repository/README.md

 #### Custom models

 You can define your own model extending ActiveRow.
 This is useful if you want to annotate model attributes or assign [casts](#casts) to these attributes.
-You can use class-string and the object is created in the background.
-However, if you want to pass some attributes, you need to create a cast using a factory.
 Defining your own models is optional.
 If not defined, the default ActiveRow is used.

+When assigning casts, you can use class-string and the cast is created in the background.
+However, if you want to pass some attributes, you need to create cast using a factory.

 ```php
 namespace Examples\Models;